Japanese Spitz dog breed

 About the Japanese Spitz

-The Japanese Spitz is a medium companion dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Japanese Spitz is an excellent choice for first-time dog owners.
+The Japanese Spitz is a small companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, well-suited to apartment living, the Japanese Spitz is an excellent choice for first-time dog owners.
 Typically standing 10 to 16 inches and weighing 11 to 20 pounds, this breed has a life expectancy of 10 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Companion Dogs group, the Japanese Spitz brings a distinct combination of traits that sets it apart.
 The Japanese Spitz has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Japanese Spitz loves being close to its people and forms strong bonds with every member of the household.